-With the exception of incoming freshman students, students working in FWS/IWS/CWP positions may begin working as early as September 1, 2021 - the first day of classes.
+With the exception of incoming freshman students, students working in FWS/IWS/CWP positions may begin working the first day of classes.
 If a student has been award FWS/IWS/CWP for the spring semester only, the student may begin working on the first day of class for the spring semester and may not work in a FWS/IWS/CWP position during the winter break.

 For incoming freshman students, pursuant to The College's YOTE Work Program survey, which describes entry-level FWS/IWS/CWP positions, students may be matched with a student employment position.
-Incoming freshman working in FWS/IWS/CWP positions may not begin working until Monday, September 27, 2021 and must participate in a scheduled orientation prior to beginning their position.
+Incoming freshman working in FWS/IWS/CWP positions may not begin working until the specified date communicated by Human Resources, and must participate in a scheduled orientation prior to beginning their position.